psliwka/vim-smoothie/README.md

 vim-smoothie strives to remain fully compatible with native commands it replaces.
 That is, every command should still behave exactly as described in `:help scroll.txt`.
-There are still some deviations from the origial behavior, which hopefully will be addressed in the future:
+There are still some deviations from the original behavior, which hopefully will be addressed in the future:

 * `^F` and `^B` should respect the `window` option.